radius-project/docs/docs/content/author-apps/dapr/index.md

 Project Radius offers first-class support for the [Dapr](https://dapr.io) runtime and building blocks to make it easy to make your code fully portable across code and infrastructure.

+## Installation

+Follow the instructions [here](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) to install Dapr in a Kubernetes cluster.

 ## Dapr sidecar

 A Dapr sidecar allows your services to interact with Dapr building blocks.
 It is required if your service connects to a Dapr building block resource.